tc10815/ParkEzAI/README.md

 * You can add users by filling in SignUp page and clicking submit
 * On the bottom of the Login and Signup page there's a button that lets you reset the Database to all default users (so feel free to add your own users)
 * On the bottom of the Signup page there's also a button to view all users in the database
+* All types of accounts can modify appropriate details on the Account tab after logging in
 * You can see a specialized **model** Dashboard if you log on as:
     - Parking Lot Operators if you log on as one, including a live stream of a parking lot (!)
     - Advertisors